Human rights abuses in Chile under Augusto Pinochet: Institutionalized terrorism

-The dictatorship under Pinochet erected a complex web of legal instruments that it used to repress anyone deemed to be "subversive."
+The dictatorship under Pinochet erected a complex web of legal instruments that it used to repress anyone deemed "subversive."
 Pinochet was extremely tactical in his attempts to camouflage the human rights violations committed by the state.
-He called for a National Plebiscite in 1980 to approve the 1980 Political Constitution of the Republic of Chile— a seemingly democratic motive.
+He called for a National Plebiscite in 1980 to approve the 1980 Political Constitution of the Republic of Chile—a seemingly democratic motive.
 Pinochet promised to cut back inflation, which was around 30-35% in 1978; he was intent on restructuring both the economic and political institutions of the region.
 These agendas were part of a broader scheme to garner approval from the state, making it more feasible to prosecute, imprison, and execute civilians suspected of subversion.
 The military and armed personnel, under Pinochet, were able to operate offensively without restrictions, as the Chilean Government had been restructured to Pinochet's liking.
 Even the Constitution was drafted to give Pinochet impunity.
 The military dictatorship utilized its own justice system to adjudicate the regime's enemies.

-Additionally, the Amnesty Law decreed in 1978 by Pinochet, guaranteed impunity to those responsible for the "systematic and widespread human rights violations and was a major obstacle to bringing Pinochet to justice in Chile.
+Additionally, the Amnesty Law decreed in 1978 by Pinochet guaranteed impunity to those responsible for the "systematic and widespread human rights violations and was a major obstacle to bringing Pinochet to justice in Chile.
 Even today, "the Amnesty Law is still in force.
 It was recently applied by the Chilean Supreme Court in December 2007."
-While Pinochet was detained under house arrest on October 30, 2006, over "charges including, murder, torture and kidnapping in the years following his 1973 coup, he was never formally convicted.
+While Pinochet was detained under house arrest on October 30, 2006, over "charges including murder, torture, and kidnapping in the years following his 1973 coup, he was never formally convicted.
 He died before the investigation process reached a conclusion.
 Pinochet's Amnesty Law effectively insulated the military regime from retribution for even the most brutal and horrific human rights violations.